While the bipolar type of schizoaffective disorder may be rare, many resources are in place to help manage your

 People who have the depressive type experience episodes of depression.

 Your symptoms will depend on the mood disorder.
 They can vary from mild to severe and may also vary depending on the person experiencing them.

 Doctors may refer to your symptoms as positive or negative, but this doesn’t mean “good” or “bad.”

 Psychotic symptoms are similar to those of schizophrenia.
-This may include positive symptoms, such as:
+This may include positive symptoms, like:

 - disorganized speech

 - disorganized behavior

-Negative symptoms can occur when something seems to be missing, such as the ability to experience pleasure or the ability to think clearly or concentrate.
+Negative symptoms can occur when something seems to be missing, like the ability to experience pleasure or the ability to think clearly or concentrate.

 It isn’t clear what causes schizoaffective disorder.
 The disorder typically runs in families, so genetics may play a role.
 You aren’t guaranteed to develop the disorder if a family member has it, but you do have an increased risk.

 Birth complications or exposure to toxins or viruses before birth may also contribute to the development of this disorder.
 People may also develop schizoaffective disorder as a result of certain chemical changes in the brain.

 It can be difficult to diagnose schizoaffective disorder because it has many of the same symptoms as other conditions.
 These symptoms can appear at different times.
 They can also appear in different combinations.